How to Provide Coworker Feedback for a 360 Review

 Do Make Your Key Points

-You serve the 360 review best if you highlight your key interactions with your coworker.
+You serve the 360 review process best if you highlight your key interactions with your coworker.
 Emphasize the positive aspects of working with him or her and any negatives that could use development.

 Three of each is a number that the manager can deal with effectively combined with the feedback of other employees.
 This will also force you to focus on the most important aspects of your coworker’s performance—both positive and negative.